 Albert is a bright boy—a quality much despised in Ithaca, New York—a gritty town at the edge of the frontier.
 Desperate to belong, he fails repeatedly to prove himself worth his salt, until a captivating stranger offers a new future—that of a respectable scholar in New York City.
 His new mentor, however, is Edward Rulloff, an accomplished physician, lawyer, linguist fluent in 27 languages—and serial killer.

 Soon caught up in an epic test of loyalty and betrayal, Albert must wrestle with the meaning of justice, and decide for himself whether Rulloff is a genius or a madman—all while trying to survive his thrilling, shameful, and dangerous adventures.

-Cheyenne Richards is an award-winning author who loves everything on the planet except Swiss cheese.
-She’s a polka-dot-loving tomboy and a Palo Alto native drawn to the past as much as the future.
+Cheyenne Richards loves everything on the planet except Swiss cheese.
+As much a paradox as her characters, she’s a polka-dot-loving tomboy and a Palo Alto native drawn to the past as much as the future.

 She's lived in California, Australia, Singapore, and most recently Mexico aboard a small sailboat named Pristine.
 Cheyenne is also the great-great-grand-niece of Edward Rulloff.

 Shall We Be Friends?

 Get a behind-the-scenes peek into the writing process and just-between-us secrets about upcoming books.